slatedocs/slate/source/includes/_timely_authorization.md

 # Introduction

 Welcome!
-Timely API helps you integrate your application with Timely.
-Following are the list of API’s available.
-For any help or support email support@timelyapp.com
+This document provides a full list of all Timely APIs currently available, so you can start integrating Timely with your favorite applications.
+Got questions?
+Please send them to support@timelyapp.com.

 # Authentication

 OAuth2 Authentication: http://tools.ietf.org/html/rfc6749

-Create a OAuth Application (only available to the Admin User): https://timelyapp.com/:account_id/oauth_applications
+Create an OAuth Application (only available to the Admin User): https://timelyapp.com/:account_id/oauth_applications

 Enter your application name and the redirect_url to your application.

 Acquire the Application Id and Secret.

-> Base URL for all API's is:
+>The base URL for all APIs is: https://api.timelyapp.com/1.1
-https://api.timelyapp.com/1.1